ekidhaja/editor-project/README.md

   #### How to implement rich-text editing

   Slatejs was used as the primary editor.
 It supports rich-text editing out-of-the-box.
-Different formating can be added, cuch as Bold, Italics, Underline, Bulleted-list, Numbered-list, etc.
+Different formating can be added, such as Bold, Italics, Underline, Bulleted-list, Numbered-list, etc.

   #### How to transmit changes made in editor to other clients in real-time